citp/privacy-policy-historical/b/bo/boa/boatsales.com.au.md

 **How to access your personal information**
 You generally have a right to access your personal Information.
-If you wish to access your personal information please Click here or on the "contact us" link at the bottom of this page.
+If you wish to access your personal information please [Click here](http://helpcentre.carsales.com.au/help/contact-us/) or on the "contact us" link at the bottom of this page.
 Please remember to provide as much detail as you can as this will help us to find the information.
 There is no charge for this service.

 **What if you don't provide personal information?**
 If you choose not to provide personal information when requested, carsales may not be able to provide you with the full range of carsales services.

 **carsales Network, Linked Sites and personal information**

 When you visit a website or use an application on the carsales Network, carsales records anonymous information such as IP address, time, date, referring url, pages accessed and documents downloaded, type of browser and operating system.
 Carsales also uses “cookies”.
 A cookie is a small file that stays on your computer until, depending on whether it is a sessional or persistent cookie, you turn your computer off or it expires (typically between 30and 90 days).
 Cookies may be used by carsales to provide you with the full range of services it offers, remember your preferences, remember the sites you visit on the carsales Network, measure and analyse usage of the carsales Network and for security.
 Persistent cookies may be used to identify the sites you visit on the carsales Network and to personalise the advertising that you see when you make future visits to that site or other sites within the carsales Network.
 You may adjust your Internet browser to disable cookies **.** If cookies are disabled carsales may not be able to provide you with the full range of carsales services.

 Cookies may collect and store your personal information.
 This policy applies to personal information collected via cookies.
 The carsales Network may include links to third party web sites, co branded web sites and applications and advertising served to the carsales Network by third parties (Linked Sites).
 Companies who operate Linked Sites may collect personal information through the use of cookies and otherwise.
 Carsales is not responsible for Linked Sites and recommends you read the privacy policy of Linked Sites before disclosing your personal information.

-This site uses ClickTale web analytics service.
-ClickTale may record mouse clicks, mouse movements, scrolling activity as well as any text you type in this website.
-ClickTale does not collect personally identifiable information that you do not voluntarily enter in this website.
-ClickTale does not track your browsing habits across web sites which do not use ClickTale services.
-For more information see [Privacy Policy for Information Collected by the ClickTale Web Analytics Service](http://www.clicktale.com/privacy_service.aspx "http://www.clicktale.com/privacy_service.aspx").
-We are using the information collected by ClickTale service for usability purposes.
-You can choose to disable the Service at <http://www.clicktale.net/disable.html>.
+This site uses Crazy Egg web analytics service.
+Crazy Egg may record mouse clicks, mouse movement, and scrolling activity performed in this website.
+Crazy Egg does not collect any personally identifiable information, including credit card information, that you enter in this website.
+For more information see [Privacy Policy](http://www.crazyegg.com/privacy) for Information Collected by the Crazy Egg Web Analytics Service.
+We are using the information collected by Crazy Egg service for usability purposes.
+To opt out of this analytics service, please email [contact@crazyegg.com](mailto:contact@crazyegg.com).

 **What if I have a problem?**
 If you have a problem, complaint, want to change your personal information or just wish to enquire about privacy please contact us.